An ongoing evolution of consciousness

 I should know what God and man is.

-The Indian tradition was fascinated by it and produced an amazing treasure trove of practical methods to achieve what Tennyson wistfully asks for.
+The Indian tradition was fascinated by this kind of knowledge and produced an amazing treasure trove of practical methods to achieve what Tennyson wistfully asks for.
 In India, for millennia, a small but capable minority developed what we would now call a science and technology of consciousness.
 Originally it aimed at nothing less than a comprehensive knowledge of Brahman, the consciousness that manifests the world inside and out of itself, and it is in this context that it found that a direct knowledge of Brahman is a special kind of knowledge that makes everything known, yasmin vijñāte sarvam idaṁ vijñātam (Muṇdaka, 1.1.3).
 Over time, however, it left this quest for an absolute integrality behind and focused instead on a more doable, narrower and in appearance higher summit: the absolute Transcendence.

 The pursuit of Liberation, Purity and Emptiness